NMAT Vs the GMAT: What Are The Key Differences

 The GMAT exam is the world's premier business school entrance exam, accepted by business schools across the globe for applications to MBA programs and other business master’s degrees.

-The exam tests elements including your quantitative skills, verbal and analytical ability, and your integrated reasoning.
-All GMAT test takers receive a score out of 800 which becomes a key part of the criteria that schools assess during the application process.
+The exam tests elements including your quantitative skills, verbal and data insights skills.
+All GMAT test takers receive a score between 205 and 805 which becomes a key part of the criteria that schools assess during the application process.

 While the NMAT exam is widely accepted in India, Africa and the Philippines, the GMAT exam is globally accepted by 2400+ b-schools.
 The GMAT is an alternative to the NMAT exam if you're looking to attend business school in these countries.
 If you have applied unsuccessfully to Indian business schools after taking the NMAT, you might try the GMAT as an alternative route.